Lattice 0.6 - Automatic, Fine-Grained Parallelization

 “Fearless Concurrency”

-What’s really cool about Lattice is that it is completely data-race free.
-You can just write your scripts — whether they run in parallel or serially is just an afterthought.
-One note: If any of your nodes call Unity non-thread-safe APIs, you’ll need to tag those nodes with [MainThread].
+What’s really cool about the Lattice compiler is that it generates code that is data-race free.
+You write your scripts and whether they run in parallel or in serial is up to the compiler.
+No annotations necessary.One note: If any of your nodes call Unity non-thread-safe APIs, you’ll need to tag those nodes with [MainThread].
 That will force those nodes onto the main thread.

-Lattice is able side-step all this usual complexity, because it’s a pure, data-flow language.
+Lattice is able side-step all the usual complexity, because it’s a pure, data-flow language.
 Data dependencies are fully defined under the hood, and so scheduling is simply a topological sort across the entire compilation graph.
 Even cooler, the schedule for a graph is built at compile time, rather than at runtime, as Unity’s job system usually requires!

 In a lot of ways, Lattice is just a really fancy scheduler for Unity’s job system.
 It manages the inputs and outputs of each function, and figures out where to store intermediate values.